Threshold braking: peak deceleration without locking

 questions

-For amateur and intermediate drivers, ABS-on is faster.
+- For amateur and intermediate drivers, ABS-on is faster.
 It eliminates the catastrophic failure mode of a locked-up entry at a small per-lap cost.
-For controller players specifically, ABS-on at level 2–3 is almost always the right call.